brootware/redactkitdoc/readme.md

 ## Getting Started

-The tool is available on software center as a GSSP package immediately.
+The tool is available on software center as a Government Standard Software Package (GSSP) immediately.
 (GSSP_Python310 RedactKit_0.1.2)

 Agency IT reps can opt to list it in WOG App Library for their respective agency's use.